miguelitogemio96/kata_bank_tool/README.md

 python3 -m pip install --upgrade pip
 ```

-Then, you can install the package(could be inside a venv).
+Now, you can install the package(could be inside a venv).
 ```bash
 pip install -i https://test.pypi.org/simple/ kbt
 ```

-## Examples of How To Use (Buggy Alpha Version)
+## Examples of How To Import and Use
-Import the class and use the main method:
+Import the class helper and use the main method:
 ```python
 from kata_bank_tool.processs_helper import ProcessHelper

 output = ProcessHelper.map_str_lines_to_valid_account_numbers(data, lenght_account_numbers, *validations_functions)
 ```
-Where we have the parameters:
+Where we have the next parameters:
 - data(list[str]): The input list of strings that represents each line of text of the main file of account numbers.
-- lenght_account_numbers(int): The size of the account numbers(8, 9....)
+- lenght_account_numbers(int): The size of each account number (8, 9....).
-- *validations(function): Append any validations function(lambda function) that you want the tool applies to each account number.
+- *validations(function): Append any validation functions(lambda functions) that you want the tool applies to each account number.

 ### Note
 The input has to be a list(array) of string, where each item represent a line of text of the entire file of accounts numbers: